celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 To read an entire EDS `Get` method is introduced.
 Internally it:

-- Gets serialized EDS `io.Reader` via `Store.GetCAR`
+- Gets a serialized EDS `io.Reader` via `Store.GetCAR`
-- Deserializes EDS and validates it via `share.ReadEDS`
+- Deserializes the EDS and validates it via `share.ReadEDS`

 NOTE: It's not necessary, but an API ergonomics/symmetry nice-to-have